 The Merge button is above the reply area when you view a ticket in the content pane.

 Click Merge these two tickets to complete the process.
-You cannot undo a ticket merge.
+It is also important to note that you cannot undo a ticket merge.

 You can change the user associated with the ticket from the Actions pull-down menu, creating a new user record if necessary.

 For example, if user A creates a ticket, but then tells you that user B will be handling it from now on, change the user.
 That way user B will receive emails about the ticket, will be able to track it from your web portal, etc.